The PHP script is executed on the server, and the plain HTML result is sent back to the browser.

 A PHP file normally contains HTML tags, and some PHP scripting code.

-Below, we have an example of a simple PHP file, with a PHP script that sends the text "Hello World!" back to the browser:
+Below, we have an example of a simple PHP file, with a PHP script that uses a built-in PHP function "echo" to output the text "Hello World!" on a web page: